MichaelSasser/matrix-python.github.io/content/docs/contributing/shortcodes.md

 └── _index.md
 ```

-In the Markdown file you can than use them with a shortcode:
+Then you can use it with the shortcode in the Markdown file:

 <!-- The "/*" and "*/" are only used to prevent them to be rendered.  -->
 <!-- They are not actually part of the shortcode!!!  -->